dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 WordPress has an advantage with many plugins that can do the job without breaking a sweat.
 But, after moving all my blogs from WordPress to Jekyll I had to find an alternative for subscribe forms.

 This is one of those things I always wanted in Jekyll but did not know how to execute.
 This idea hit me while I was having a shower!
-Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/how-to-add-form-option-to-jekyll-websites/){:target="_blank"}.
+Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/how-to-add-form-option-to-Jekyll-websites/){:target="_blank"}.
 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
 FormSpree is good if you are using it on a specific page but not for all pages.
-What clicked to me in the shower is that SimpleForm can be used to make a contact form which works on all pages!
+What clicked me in the shower is that SimpleForm can be used to make a contact form which works on all pages!

 What I'm showing here is an email collector.
 So it just collects users' emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
 Auto-reply can help if you are offering an e-book for a subscription.
 I haven't tried it yet but it should work.